panubo/strider-deploy/README.md

 Custom script for automated deployments on [Panubo](http://www.panubo.com) managed infrastructure using [Strider-CD](http://stridercd.com).

-This is designed to work in conjunction with [Fleet Deploy](https://github.com/panubo/fleet-deploy) and [Fleet Deploy Atomic](https://github.com/panubo/fleet-deploy-atomic).
+This is designed to work in conjunction with [Fleet Deploy](https://github.com/panubo/fleet-deploy) and [Fleet Deploy Atomic](https://github.com/panubo/fleet-deploy-atomic) and this [custom Strider Docker image](https://github.com/macropin/docker-strider).

 ## Installation

 This assumes you already have a working [Strider-CD](http://stridercd.com) installation.

-1. Create a new project of type custom.
+1. Create a new project of type _custom_.
 2. Add "Custom Scripts" and "Metadata" plugins.
+3. Configure Metadata plugin:
+  - Key: `GIT_BRANCH` = Value: `ref.branch`
+  - Key: `GIT_NAME` = Value: `project.provider.config.repo`
-3. Setup each step in Custom Script plugin:
+4. Setup each of the following steps in the _Custom Script_ plugin:

 #### Environment

 ```
-~/bin/strider.sh self-update
 ~/bin/strider.sh environment
 ```